Fearful of tight spaces? Worried you won’t fit inside an MRI machine?

 We use an open MRI machine that feels spacious compared to traditional imaging machines, yet it still returns excellent imaging quality for your doctor.
 Our open MRI is very similar in size to a CT scanner, with a wide portal to pass through.
 So, if you’ve ever had a CT scan, you should be able to be just fine with an MRI at Premier.

 Many MRI procedures don’t require your head to go inside the machine at all, but if you need a head or upper spine MRI, you’ll appreciate the fact our machine provides a full 12 inches of clearance between your face and the wall – relieving stress for our patients with claustrophobia.
 Our machine also offers plenty of room to relax your arms comfortably at your sides without feeling squeezed.

 Open MRI is ideal for patients with concerns about whether or not they will fit inside the machine.
 Nobody likes the embarrassing feeling of bravely showing up for an MRI exam only to be turned away because their physical size made it impossible for them to pass through the machine.

-We treat every patient with dignity and respect, and we offer the open MRI experience to help everyone – of any size – get the imaging studies they need to maintain their health.
-The open MRI machine can accommodate people of almost any weight because it offers so much space on all sides of the person receiving the exam.
+We treat every patient with dignity and respect and offer the open MRI experience to help everyone – of any size – get the imaging studies they need to maintain their health.
+The open MRI can accommodate people of almost any weight because it offers so much space on all sides of the person receiving the exam.